stu562/hrext06-myCruddyApp/README.md

     - [x] delete all storage.clear()
 - [x] Display stored value in proper div

-### Next Sprint (what are we trying to code)
+### Next Sprint: AR-js-app

 - [x] explore AR.js using marker base A-frame
 	[ ] three.js /threeAr.js
 	[ ] artoolkit
 - [x] get the simple box object to work
-- [ ] change the object
+- [x] change the object to box

-	[ ] add buttons so the user can change the object on selection
+- [ ] obtain object 3D models
-- [ ] populate object in AR space
+- [ ] populate object on click in AR space
-- [ ] learn to add different objects
+- [ ] add different objects
-- [ ] add a button for the main page to load the app
+- [ ] add buttons so the user can change the object on selection
+- [ ] objects should move
+- [ ] objects should be able to interacted with

 - [ ] Optional: change to different marker than the Hiro marker
 - [ ] add in FPS reader
+- [ ] change the marker to follow the users face instead
+- [ ] improve UI
+	- [ ] add a button for the main page to load the app